A stalk of wheat isn’t the same by any other name.

 This process means that wheat treated with glyphosate is likely to be lower in nutrients like zinc, iron, and manganese – all nutrients the gut needs for strength and stability.

-Some studies have claimed that because glyphosate can’t affect the metabolic pathways of cells in mammals, and therefore it’s okay to ingest it in trace amounts.
+Now, some studies have claimed that because glyphosate can’t affect the metabolic pathways of cells in mammals, and therefore it’s okay to ingest it in trace amounts.
 (Excepting, of course, all of the obvious problems it has caused.)

 But the effects of glyphosate on the gut microbiome weren’t studied.
 And as we know, the bacterial composition of the digestive tract has far-reaching impacts on every aspect of human health.